CubCadet CC500 Electric Mower – LiPo Battery Conversion

 I decide to go the electric mower route about 5 years ago.
 I was hesitant as the 12V lead-acid batteries most electric mowers come with suck – and they are heavy.
 At that time, the only better technology was Lithium Ion battery-based mowers, but they were very expensive.
 I decided on the CubCadet CC500, which was a good balance of quality and price.
 It was a 48 Volt lead-acid unit.

-It only took 2 years for the batteries to waste away.
+It only took 2 years for the (4) original lead acid batteries to waste away.
 I was stuck between going back to gas, or replacing batteries.
-Oddly, I let myself go somewhere in between by only replacing 2 of the batteries.
+I let myself go somewhere in between by only replacing 2 of the 4 batteries with new lead acid units.
 That only lasted a season and I soon found myself charging the batteries twice for each mow.
 To add insult to injury, our new patio further reduced the cutting area – yet I still needed 2 chargers per cut!
 I needed a solution…

 After getting into RC quads, I realized the solution was right there in front of me with the Lithium Polymer batteries I’m using for my quads.
 They are the perfect combination of power/weight and longevity.
 After doing some math, I figured I needed approx 10000 mAh of juice which would give me about 40 minutes cut time (48V @ 550 Watt motor).
 LiPo batteries can be expensive, so I decided to go low risk route and start with 2 x 22.2 Volt 5200 mAh batteries ($100 each).
 This gave me ~45 Volts @ 5200 mAh (series connected) – which would give me ~20 minutes cut time.
 Another bonus was that LiPo’s have a nice power to weight ratio, so I gained some significant weight savings with this new set-up.
 The CubCadet wiring design is straight forward, and I was able to hack the LiPo’s into it quickly while also maintaining the existing circuitry (i.e. the safety switch, overload fuse etc).